braze-inc/braze-docs/_docs/_hidden/private_betas/email_engagement.md

 These graphs for the email engagement dashboard are currently in early access.
 Contact your Braze account manager if you're interested in participating in the early access.
 {% endalert %}

-Engagement data may include machine opens and machine clicks, and these metrics are not separately or excluded from the reports.
-However, Braze plans to provide such support if and when this feature generally available.
+Engagement data may include machine opens and machine clicks, and these metrics are not separated or excluded from the reports.
+However, Braze plans to provide such support if and when this feature is generally available.

 ![][1]{: style="max-width:80%;"}